Leonardo Ramos (footballer, born 1969)

 Leonardo Alfredo Ramos Girón (born 11 September 1969) is a Uruguayan football manager and former player who played as a midfielder.
+He is the current manager of Saudi club Al-Bukiryah.

 Club career

 Ramos played for Vélez Sársfield, Banfield, Estudiantes de La Plata, River Plate and Chacarita Juniors in the Primera División de Argentina.
 He had two spells with Salamanca in the Spanish Segunda División.
 He also had a brief spell in Chile for Colo-Colo.

 International career

 Ramos made eight appearances for the senior Uruguay national football team from 1991 to 2000, including five FIFA World Cup qualifying matches.

 Coaching career

 In May 2018, it was announced that Ramos would leave Peñarol and join Al-Ettifaq.

+On 15 April 2024, Ramos was appointed as manager of Saudi Pro League side Al-Tai until the end of the 2023–24 season.

+On 31 January 2025, Ramos was appointed as manager of Saudi First Division club Al-Bukiryah.